minprog/cs50x-1718-1819/practice/00 contents/contents.md

 # Practice exercises

 Let's exercise!
 Below are links to exercises on several topics from the CS50 course.
+Watch out!
+It's important that you do these exercises on your own, without any help from friends on the internet.
+Do feel free to find a TA to ask questions to, though!

 ## Week 1: C